adamtilson/ense370/lab-5/lab-doc.md

 ## Assignment

-Your assignment is to document and complete the application using the observer pattern.
+Your assignment is to add the observer design pattern to the system as it currently exists.

 Part 1.
-Create the complete UML Class diagram for this problem.
-Including all abstract and concrete classes.
+Create the complete UML Class diagram for this problem, which includes use of the observer design pattern.
+Include abstract and concrete classes.
 You may adapt the `.uxf` file included in the `assn-starter` files

 Part 2.
-Create Java files to implement the rest of the application, including required abstract classes and concrete classes.
-Write some appropriate descriptions.
-The code should run with the following Game class, which is included in the `eg-2` files:
+Create Java files to add the observer design pattern to the application as it currently exists.
+You do not need to add additional functionality.
+Please include both the abstract and concrete classes.

 Optional: Refactor the Code!
 As you look through the code, be on the lookout for code smells and refactor them.
 We'll have a full lab on refactoring in the next session!